 The AE, AR, AI, RE, RR, RC, RS, RM, RH, CMX, NMX, DC, and PLSP-HDR zones allow residential care facilities serving six or fewer residents by right.
 The Development Code update expanded where facilities serving more than six residents are permitted conditionally in the County.
 Residential care facilities serving up to 10 residents are permitted by right in the RH zone and conditionally permitted in the AR, RE, RR, RC, RS, RM, NMX, and DC zoning districts; residential care facilities serving 10 or more residents are conditionally permitted in the AR, RR, RC, RM, and RH zoning districts.
-In Program H-3.1.7, to address new state fair housing requirements, the County will amend the Development Code to allow residential care facilities serving seven or more persons as a residential use subject only to an administrative use permit, which requires administrative approval by County staff and noticing of property owners within a 300-foot radius within the VGB, or 1000-foot radius outside the VGB, of the property.
-Noticed property owners may request a hearing on the application.
+Given the broad spectrum of zones where this use is allowed, there are no identified constraints to establishing residential care facilities in the Zoning Code.